frc-team7587/Marquee-1/TestLedMatrix/README.md

 | Red   | 5V    | +5 Volt power |
 | Black | GND   | Ground        |

 Connect the power wires directly to a 5 Volt 75 Watt power source.
-Do not connect them to the ESP32.
+Double check polarity before powering up the panel, as connecting the power backward will wreck the panel.
+Do not connect the power wires to the ESP32.

 Signal input wires are labeled and connected to the ESP32 as follows: